nanoporetech/pod5-file-format/docs/SPECIFICATION.md

     Name: "minknow.vbz"
     Physical storage: LargeBinary

+#### minknow.pdz

+Storage for PDZ-encoded data (Piecewise-Differential-Zstd), an alternative signal codec to VBZ:

+    Name: "minknow.pdz"
+    Physical storage: LargeBinary

+As with `minknow.vbz`, readers that do not recognise this logical type cannot decode the signal column; the choice of codec applies to the whole file.

 ### Tables

 The Reads, Signal and Run Info tables must all be present in a POD5 file.
 Note that some very early